Wisdom from the Wild | Stuart Grauer | 10 Min Read

 Adaptation, in an ecological sense, refers to how organisms adjust to their environment in order to survive and thrive.
 Philippe showed me how this principle is applied to organizational leadership and waves, both.
 Adaptability and responsiveness to local and ecological conditions make communities become distinctive and alive.

-Polynesian history and Oceanic legends might have been the anchor of learning that I never saw on the island of Moorea had I bid Philippe adieu just a day earlier.
+I felt a deep respect for Philippe.
+Polynesian history and Oceanic legends might have been the anchor of learning that I never saw on the island of Moorea had I bid him and his students adieu just a day earlier.
 Philippe was a guardian of education and tradition, confronting the same paradoxes I did in my hometown, ultimately following the same original instructions.
 I knew he was a great surfer, but I had underestimated him as someone I value even more: a real teacher.

 You may also be interested in reading more articles written by Stuart Grauer for Intrepid Ed News.